oldManLemon/newComputerForms/README.md

 # newComputers

-A web form for new computers
+A web form for new computers, it is tailored to my work.
+Feel free to take what you need or even comment on my medicore code.
+I welcome suggestions and feedback.

 ## Style